jesse-wei/jesse-wei.github.io/_pages/teaching.md

 layout: page
 permalink: /teaching/
 title: teaching
 description: I am a graduate TA for COMP 311 and was a UTA for COMP 311, 210, and 110.
-I am one of two awardees of UNC's Diane Pozefsky Learning Assistant Award (Spring 2023).
+I am one of two awardees of the 2023 Diane Pozefsky Learning Assistant Award ($1000 prize).
 nav: true
 nav_order: 5
 giscus_comments: true